 There is currently no cure for Reiter's syndrome.
 Treatment is available to help reduce symptoms, and it is necessary to prevent serious complications such as blindness.
 For most patients, symptoms of Reiter's syndrome go away after two to six months.
 Only about 20% of patients will have long-term arthritis after the infection is cured.
 In such cases, the arthritis is typically very mild and does not interfere with daily activities.
 In about 15-50% of patients, symptoms may go away and come back for several years, which require long-term treatment.
 A small percentage of patients will have deforming arthritis and severe symptoms that are difficult to control with treatment.

-Antibiotics, arthritis, bacteria, bacterial infection, chlamydia, conjunctivitis, corticosteroids, disease-modifying anti-rheumatic drugs, DMARDs, gastrointestinal infection, genitourinary tract infection, immune system, immunosuppressants, inflammation, inflammatory response, gastrointestinal infection, HLA, HLA-B27, human leukocyte antigen, iritis, reactive arthritis, salmonella, shigella, sexually transmitted disease, sexually transmitted infection, STD, uveitis, yersinia.
+Antibiotics, arthritis, bacteria, bacterial infection, chlamydia, conjunctivitis, corticosteroids, disease-modifying anti-rheumatic drugs, DMARDs, gastrointestinal infection, genitourinary tract infection, immune system, immunosuppressants, inflammation, inflammatory response, HLA, HLA-B27, human leukocyte antigen, iritis, reactive arthritis, salmonella, shigella, sexually transmitted disease, sexually transmitted infection, STD, uveitis, yersinia.